What is single touch payroll and how does it affect your business?

 3 min read

-Single touch payroll will change the way businesses report salary/wages, PAYG and superannuation information to the tax office.
-So what is single touch payroll and how big is the change?
+Single touch payroll has changed the way businesses report salary/wages, PAYG and superannuation information to the tax office.
+So what is single touch payroll?
 We explain the main points.

 Summary of single touch payroll